argoproj/argo-cd/docs/user-guide/projects.md

     kind: '*'
 ```

+To disable automatic creation of the default project, set the environment variable ARGOCD_DISABLE_DEFAULT_PROJECT_CREATION=true for the argocd-server, or use the --disable-default-project-creation command line flag.

 ### Creating Projects

 Additional projects can be created to give separate teams different levels of access to namespaces.